 Configuration of All Users: Users with “All Users” permission may run the Auto-Notes Configuration tool and review and edit Auto-Notes for any user.
 If a provider asked an assistant to type up all of their charting notes, that assistant would need this permission.

-Users with the Billing Configuration permission may open the Billing Configuration tool, which allows you to customize which CPT billing codes are triggered by each order, define which ICD-10 billing code will be used by default for each SNOMED-CT diagnosis description, and what diagnoses and procedures will appear for easy selection on the Bill screen in PCC EHR.
+Users with the Billing Configuration permission may open the Billing Configuration tool.
+In that tool, they can customize which procedure billing codes are triggered by each order, define which ICD-10 billing code will be used by default for each SNOMED-CT diagnosis description, and what diagnoses and procedures will appear for easy selection on the Bill screen in PCC EHR.

 Read the Configure PCC EHR Billing and the Electronic Encounter Form help article to learn more.

 Users with this permission can export large batches of patient data from PCC EHR using the C-CDA Batch Export Tool.